tobeva/tobeva.com/content/articles/brain-compatible-code/index.md

 With great power comes great responsibility.

 Objects which have too many attributes are a major cause of software that's too complicated to understand.
-Some people conlude the problem is Object Oriented Programming itself.
+Some people conclude the problem is Object Oriented Programming itself.
 This is not a crazy idea, there are [other ways](/resources/technical/programming/functional/) to program and they do have advantages, but I can attest first hand that most of the flaws